loeken/homelab/docs/home-assistant/setup.md

 INFO: Remember to restart Home Assistant before you configure it
 ```

-the head to Developer Tools -> Restart
+either restart the pod, run kill 1 in this terminal or if you can login to the ui some other way, head to Developer Tools -> Restart

 then over to Configuration -> Devices & Services